LinaMaria21/cloud-notes-app/README.md

 The app is simple and clear, so you can focus on studying.
 Purpose

-The goal of this app is
-to help students stay organized and save time.
-It brings notes and grade tracking together in one simple tool.
+The goal of this app is to help students stay organized and save time because it brings notes and grade tracking together in one simple tool.